dreamx-market/dreamx-docs/http.md

 }
 ```

-Records will be sorted by date in ascending order, the page and per_page query params apply to both deposits and withdraws collections, and if page * per_page > total for a certain collection, the records for that collection should just be empty.
+Records will be sorted by date in descending order, the page and per_page query params apply to both deposits and withdraws collections, and if page * per_page > total for a certain collection, the records for that collection should just be empty.

 ### POST /withdraw